Director of HEX 2022-, Lived Welfare State Team Leader

 PhD, (Title of Docent) Marko Tikka is university researcher in History in Tampere University.
 His research interests are in twentieth-century history, especially the history of the 1918 Civil War in Finland, transition-from-war-to-peace processes and the history of the Finnish popular music.
 In the Lived Nation Team he will focuse on ideas of the nation in early Finnish popular music and on the processes in restitution of the historical injustices in Finland.

-Postdoctoral researcher Miia Kuha studies the roles, agency, and position of clergymen’s wives and widows in Lutheran parish communities in the eastern parts of the Swedish kingdom (1650–1710).
+Postdoctoral researcher Miia Kuha (pronouns she/her/hers) studies the roles, agency, and position of clergymen’s wives and widows in Lutheran parish communities in the eastern parts of the Swedish kingdom (1650–1710).
 She analyses how the lived experience of a clergyman’s wife – an exemplary female Christian, but also the mistress of the parsonage – was formed and constructed in the cultural and social exchange in rural parish communities.
 Kuha has previously published articles on lived religion among the peasantry as well as the development of modern cultural history in Finland and Sweden.